lubar/lubar.github.io/about.md

 ---

 <p class='message'>
-My name is Luke Barrington.<br/>
+My name is Luke.<br/>
 I'm a startup founder, angel investor, computer hacker and business leader.<br/>
-I try to create technology that turns good ideas into great products.
+I try to create technology that turns good ideas into great products.<br/>
+Get in touch at lukeinusa [at] gmail [dot] com
 </p>

 * Raised in Dublin, Ireland.
 Still love to get home whenever I can.
 * PhD in Computer Engineering with a thesis that pioneered the use of online crowdsourcing to train smarter machine learning algorithms.
-* Founder of (Tomnod)[http://tomnod.com], an online crowdsourcing community where millions of contributors explore satellite images to find interesting and important information about our changing planet.
+* Founder of [Tomnod](http://tomnod.com), an online crowdsourcing community where millions of contributors explore satellite images to find interesting and important information about our changing planet.
-* Leader of new products at (DigitalGlobe)[http://digitalglobe.com] since they acquired Tomnod in 2013.
+* Leader of new products at [DigitalGlobe](http://digitalglobe.com) since they acquired Tomnod in 2013.
 * Public speaker, technology leader and funk guitarist, sometimes all at the same time.